insanity54/mtw/README.md

 * run `npm install` to get all dependency packages
 * run `docpad run` to test and develop the site
-* run `docpad build` to render all files into production site
+* run `docpad generate --env static` to render all files into production site
 * serve files in `/out` using nginx or similar